NREL/T3CO/docs/installation.md

     ```

 ## Installing From [PyPI](https://pypi.org/project/t3co/)
 T3CO can be easily installed from PyPI.
 This is the preferred method when using T3CO as a dependency for a project.
+To install the latest release:
 ```bash
 pip install t3co
 ```

-To install a specific version (for example T3CO v1.0.8),
+To install a specific version (for example T3CO v1.0.8):
 ```bash
 pip install t3co==1.0.8
 ```

 ## From GitHub
 T3CO can also be installed directly from the GitHub repository for accessing demo input files and running T3CO using the Command Line Interface.

 First, clone the repository from [GitHub](https://github.com/NREL/T3CO):
 ```bash
 git clone https://github.com/NREL/T3CO.git T3CO
 ```

-From within the [python environment](#installation) Navigate to the parent directory containing the T3CO repository e.g. `cd github/T3CO/` and run:
+From within the [Python environment](#setting-up-env) Navigate to the parent directory containing the T3CO repository e.g. `cd github/T3CO/` and run:
 ```bash
 pip install -e .
 ```